shamanskyh/vizio-smart-cast/README.md

 ### `input.set(name)`

 Set the current input to the specified name.
-Name can be either the built-in name or the user defined name and is case insensitive.
+Name must be the input's CNAME and is case sensitive.

 #### Returns